 - Flowers and leaves from house plants - these should be put in the green-lidded bin.

-- Liquid fats and oils - these can be stored in a disposable plastic bottle and recycled at the oil bank at your local Household Waste Recycling Centre.
+- Liquids - for example, milk, fats and oils.
+Oils can be stored in a disposable plastic bottle and recycled at the oil bank at your local Household Waste Recycling Centre.
 Please don't pour fats and oils down the sink as this can cause serious drain and sewer issues.

 If the wrong items are found in your kerbside caddy we will not be able to empty it.
 Our crews will record the problem and leave an advisory note on your bin.
 It will be your responsibility to remove the items of contamination for the next collection.

 Please see our Recycle for Dacorum service leaflet (PDF 5MB), which contains information on what can and cannot be recycled in your bins.
 You may wish to print this off as a reminder for your household to ensure that everyone is recycling all that they can.

 How to use your caddies

 You should use your kitchen caddy to collect all food waste from your home.
 It is small and so can be stored easily.
 The clip close lid will minimise smells and stop flies.
 For hygiene and convenience, line your kitchen caddy with a compostable liner or plastic bag (such as carrier bags, bread bags) and put food waste in.
 Or you can wrap your food waste in newspaper.